slowernews/wisdom-tldr/README.md

 ===
 ###On trust and reputation

+Trust, not money, is the currency of business and life.

 Trust is not earned, is exchanged.
 Disappointment destroys trust.

 > *'I'm not upset that you lied to me.
 I'm upset that from now on I can't believe on you.' -- Nietzsche*

 > *'Don't hide your feelings from people who show you theirs.'

+> *'It takes 20 years to build a reputation and five minutes to ruin it.
+If you think about that, you’ll do things differently.' -- Warren Buffett*

+> *'So much depends on reputation – guard it with your life -- Robert Green (5th law of power)*

 ===
 ###On mentorship and giving